Narayana-Rao/PolSAR-tools/README.md

     * Polarimetric Radar Vegetation Index (PRVI) [[1]](#1)

 ## Example usage
 > Note: All the following processing steps should be done in sequential manner.
+Sample data for all the polarization modes is provided in [sample_data](/sample_data/) folder.

 **STEP 1**: Open the plugin as explained in [Up and Running section](#Up-and-running).